 - To shape rolls, divide dough in half.
 Shape each half of dough in an 8-inch-long roll.
 Coat the surface of the rolls with colored sugar.
 Wrap rolls in plastic wrap or waxed paper.
 Place the wrapped rolls in tall drinking glasses before chilling so the rolls will not flatten from resting on the refrigerator shelf.
 A baguette bread pan with rounded bottom is another container that can be using during chilling.
 Chill in the refrigerator for 4 hours or until the dough is firm enough to slice.

 - Remove one roll of dough from the refrigerator.
 Cut the dough roll crosswise into 1/4-inch slices using a sharp, thin-bladed knife.
 Place a ruler beside the roll to make sure all of the cookies that you cut are the same thickness.
 Wipe the knife occasionally with a clean paper towel so that you get an even slice.
 Rotate the roll of dough as you slice to avoid flattening one side.
-Place cookies 1-1/2 inches apart on an ungreased cookie sheet.
+Place cookies 1-1/2 inches apart on a foil-lined cookie sheet.
 Bake in a 375 degree F oven for 8 to 10 minutes or until edges are firm.
 Cool on cookie sheet for 1 minute.
 Transfer cookies to a wire rack.
 Cool completely.
 Makes about 60 cookies.

 From the Test Kitchen

 Wrap dough in plastic wrap.
 Place in an airtight container; chill up to 1 week.
 Or seal, label, and freeze up to 1 month.
 Thaw overnight in refrigerator before slicing.
 Or, arrange cooled, baked cookies in an airtight or freezer container in a single layer; cover with a sheet of waxed paper.
 Repeat layers, leaving enough air space to close container easily.
 Seal, label and freeze up to 1 month.
 Thaw at room temperature.